 For the second year, the co-chairs of Thompson Coburn’s Labor & Employment practice were featured in Human Resource Executive magazine’s list of “Most Powerful Employment Attorneys” in the United States.

-Cliff Godiner was selected as one of the top 20 Most Powerful Employment Attorneys in the country in the area of Labor.
+For 2014, Cliff Godiner was selected as one of the top 20 Most Powerful Employment Attorneys in the country in the area of Labor.
 Chuck Poplstein was named to the magazine’s Top 100 list for employment law practitioners.
 Both attorneys also appeared on the 2013 list.

 The “Most Powerful Employment Attorneys” list is created exclusively for Human Resource Executive magazine by Lawdragon, a Los Angeles-based networking site for lawyers and clients.
 Lawdragon reviews hundreds of nominations before making its final selections for the list, which it compiles using curriculum-vitae analyses, evaluations by clients and peers, and reporting by Lawdragon staff.